olleicua/metaror/README.md

 1. Build all of the controllers listed in the MetaRoR routes file
 2. Make editing files nicer (use a real text editer, add new, create, and destroy actions, etc..)
 3. Build a graphical editing environment for each file type (model, view, controller, script, stylesheet, routes)
 4. Make it user friendly..
-I suspect that there are things I want people to be able to do with models that will be logistically complex.. we'll want to bounce things off of some actual non-programmers at this stage.. in principal people who never read http://qntm.org/gay will find themselves in need of migrations (and in need of reading http://qntm.org/gay)
+I suspect that there are things I want people to be able to do with models that will be logistically complex.. we'll want to bounce things off of some actual non-programmers at this stage.. and we'll need a way to make schemata changes and, in principal people who never read http://qntm.org/gay will find themselves in need of migrations (or something better than migrations..) (and in need of reading http://qntm.org/gay)
 5. Start adding common gems like devise

 Steps #1 and #2 should be easy.
 I hope to enlist help for step #3 (not sure yet how I'll go about that).